 The "Toxic" brain - has become toxic with something like an overgrowth of fungus in the digestive tract, or say mercury from mercury fillings.
 There are many other toxins, too, since our food and air full of them.
 Pesticides from conventionally grown foods accumulate in the brain.
 These toxins don't just magically keep to our digestive system.

 As you can see above, Alzheimer's is not a virus.
 Alzheimer's is life-style driven, and that is mostly poor dietary choices.

 If its good for your body, it's good for your brain.
 Keep it simple and start by doing what's obvious: do you eat 3 or more servings of colourful veggies a day?
 Do you move your body enough?
 Walking is a great start!
 Do you keep the junk food to under 10% of your diet?
 Do you read labels and notice how much sugar is in things?

 I try to get at least 2-3 servings of veggies into my body every day.
 Also important is moving our bodies - my Dad likes aqua-fitness, that's in a pool, which is easy on his joints, since he's almost 70.
 Eat more fish - the oil in fish is like nothing else.
 And do things that work your brain: like take a course, or even better, learn to play an instrument.
 You get the idea.
 These are obvious, common sense things.
 Have fun.
 Live a healthy lifestyle.

-My brother literally eats coconut oil sometimes right from the jar.
+I know one person who literally eats coconut oil right from the jar.
 Is that a good idea?
-Hell yes!!
+Yes it is!
 The brain is mostly fat.
 And he's one of the most successful, healthiest people I know.

 If it improves your body, it is also improving your brain.
 If it helps you sleep better, or have more energy, your brain is being improved too.
 Go for slow, gradual changes instead of big extreme changes.
 Slow, gradual changes tend to be more sustainable.